UrbanMax/Cloud-Base-Web-Application/readme.md

 ## Project 1 - Cloud Based Apache Web Server

+The goal of this project is to develop and style web pages using CSS to achieve visually appealing and well-structured layouts.
+Furthermore, I aimed to prepare the website for deployment on the internet by setting up a domain and obtaining an SSL certificate to ensure secure access for users.

+Tools Used:

+Visual Studio Code: Utilized as the primary integrated development environment (IDE) for coding and styling web pages with CSS.
+Azure Lab Environment: Provided a virtualized environment for web development tasks, offering scalability and convenience for project work.
+Domain Registration Service: Used to register and acquire a domain name (e.g., example.com) for the website.
+SSL Certificate Provider: Obtained an SSL certificate to encrypt data transmitted between users and the website, ensuring secure communication.

 - ***[Break Down](./Project-1/Martina-Russo-Project-1-Technical-Brief.pdf)***
 ---
 ## Project 2 -  -  Rekall Penetration Test

+The goal of the penetration testing project is to identify and exploit vulnerabilities present in web applications, Linux servers, and Windows servers to assess their security posture and recommend improvements.

+Tools Used:

+Metasploit: A penetration testing framework that provides tools for exploiting security vulnerabilities.
+Nmap (Zenmap): Network mapping tool used for discovering hosts and services on a computer network.
+Google Hacking: Using advanced search techniques to find vulnerable targets or sensitive information on the internet.
+John the Ripper: A password cracking tool used to perform brute-force attacks on password hashes.
+Privilege Escalation CVE: Leveraging known Common Vulnerabilities and Exposures (CVE) to escalate privileges on compromised systems.
+Bash Scripting: Creating custom scripts in Bash to automate tasks and exploit vulnerabilities identified during testing.

 - ***[Break Down](./Project-2/Martina-Russo-Project-2-Rekall-Penetration-Test-Report.pdf)***